Resilience Revisited: A Multidimensional Framework Derived from Realistic Attack Scenarios: Results

+\textbf{Climatic-External Dimension:} Scenario~A assumes nominal weather conditions, yielding $D_{\text{clim}}^A=0$.
+In Scenario~B, the cyber-physical disturbance coincides with adverse winter conditions representative of the Polish event.
+The climatic sub-index considers the latter two exogenous stressors, which are normalized and equally weighted ($w_{\text{temp}}=w_{\text{snow}}=0.5$): thermal stress due to sub-zero ambient temperature, normalized using the IEC~60076 thermal reference ($I_{\text{temp}}=0.20$), and additional mechanical loading on non-attacked PV plants caused by snowfall, normalized according to the EN~1991-1-3 snow load standard ($I_{\text{snow}}=0.10$).
+These values yield $D_{\text{clim}}^B=0.150$.

-\textbf{ Regulatory~Dimension:} Based on the mapping of IEC~62443 and NERC~CIP, a reference set of $N_v^{\text{ref}} = 10$ control categories is defined.
+\textbf{Regulatory~Dimension:} Based on the mapping of IEC~62443 and NERC~CIP, a reference set of $N_v^{\text{ref}} = 10$ control categories is defined.
 The Polish attack compromised six of these~\cite{CERTPolska2026, Dragos2026, Zetter2026,ESET2026}: \textit{i)} no multi-factor authentication on FortiGate virtual private networks, \textit{ii)} unpatched firmware with known exploitable vulnerabilities, \textit{iii)} default/reused credentials on Hitachi remote terminal units and Mikronika controllers, \textit{iv)} poor IT/OT segmentation, \textit{v)} non-compliance with mandatory distributed energy resecources cybersecurity standards, \textit{vi)} insufficient OT monitoring at remote substations.
 The remaining four (i.e., incident response, supply chain risk, physical security, awareness) were unaffected.
-Thus, $D_{\text{reg}} = 0.6$ for scenario B, and $D_{\text{reg}} = 0$ for scenario A.
+Thus, $D_{\text{reg}} = 0$ for scenario A, and $D_{\text{reg}} = 0.6$ for scenario B. Based on Table~\ref{tab:subindices}, Scenario~A is classified under the additive ($\gamma_A=0$), whereas Scenario~B operates in the coupled ($\gamma_B=1$) regime.